“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A trial to learn more about weekly radiotherapy for invasive bladder cancer and to look at a different way of planning treatment (HYBRID)

-This trial is looking at weekly radiotherapy for bladder cancer and at a new way of planning treatment called image guided adaptive planning.
-The trial is supported by Cancer Research UK.
+This trial looked at weekly radiotherapy for bladder cancer and at using image guided adaptive planning to plan the treatment.
+It was supported by Cancer Research UK.

 More about this trial

 Bladder cancer that has spread into the muscle layer of the bladder is called invasive bladder cancer.
 When this trial was done, the most common treatments were an operation to remove the bladder, or radiotherapy every day for several weeks.

 But not everyone can have surgery.
 And some people find daily radiotherapy too much.
 People in this situation may have radiotherapy once a week for 6 weeks instead.

 In this trial, researchers wanted to learn more about how well radiotherapy once a week works for people with invasive bladder cancer.
 And they wanted to look at a new way of planning radiotherapy treatment.

 Doctors plan radiotherapy very carefully before people start treatment.
 They make sure they give the highest dose of radiation to the cancer, and as little as possible to the surrounding healthy tissue.